ephread/inkgd/README.md

 The GDScript API is mostly compatible with the original C# one.
 It's a good idea to take a look at the [original documentation].

+If you want to start from a template, the plugin adds templates that will show up when creating a new script.
+Add this script to a node that you want to use to control the story.
+These templates should disappear if you deactivate the plugin.

 Additionally, feel free to take a look in the `example/` directory and run `ink_runner.tscn`, which will play The Intercept.

+Note: _inkgd_ has a .gitattributes file which makes sure that only `addons/inkgd` is added to the Github archive.
+The only way to get the example folder (and a bunch of other important files) is to clone the project.

 [original documentation]: https://github.com/inkle/ink/blob/master/Documentation/RunningYourInk.md